ONERA M6 Wing with WebUI

 To upload a volumetric mesh file, under the Volume Mesh tab click on Upload icon as displayed below:

 This will open a window as shown in the next figure.
-You need to upload two files here.
-The first is the volume mesh.
+You need to upload the volume mesh file here.
 Download an example mesh of M6 Wing here.
-The second is the mesh configuration JSON.
-Download one here.
-When uploading the mesh, be sure to set the Endianness to ‘little endian’ for this tutorial.
+When uploading the mesh, endianness will be automatically set to ‘little endian’.
 More information on endianness can be found here.
 (Note: Mesh Name and Tags are optional.
 For Release History, the latest solver version will be used here by default.)
 Then click submit to upload and process your mesh.
-You can see the status of the mesh under the Status tab.
+You can see the status of the mesh under the Status heading.

 Step 2.
 Launch a CFD Case: